 The story of this particular card goes back to 1985.
 It was an era of bad mullet haircuts and frizzy “Flashdance” perms; of cringe-inducing dance routines in John Hughes “Brat Pack” films; a time before widespread Internet use and smartphones.
 I scored the card as a college student, and over time did my best to live up to the privilege of holding it.

 In later years, I got into some bad financial scrapes.
 I gave up quite a few credit cards after amassing $30,000 in debt.
 But this card felt special, maybe because it was the first I’d obtained.
-I paid its bills on time, even when I could afford to do little else in life.
+I paid its bills on time, even when I could afford to do little else.

 Here’s what happened: